 Moisturizer with sunscreen: Every single morning I wear sunscreen.
 PCA’s Weightless Protection SPF 45 is the only one I’ve found that doesn’t break me out.
 It doesn’t matter what age you are, you should be wearing SPF (everywhere but at least on your face) daily.
 It makes a huge difference in your aging process, and, obviously, protects against skin cancer, which runs in my family.

 *Deodorant: I have talked about how natural deodorants don’t work for me, but one of my Snapchat followers told me that you actually have to use one for a few weeks to get your body acclimated to it first.
 Whoever you are, thank you so much for the tip!
 I always felt so awful putting aluminum, which is known to cause many types of cancer, under my arms daily.
-Now I use Lavanila The Healthy Deodorant, and after three weeks, it works!
-On super hot, humid days, I’ll go back to Dove but for the most part, Lavanila is my new jam.
-I have vanilla-lemon, which also happens to smell just like Bulgari White Tea, one of my all-time favorite scents from back in the day.
+Now I use Native Deodorant (in coconut vanilla), and after three weeks, it works.
+I’ll never go back to Dove again.
+I’m a serious convert!

 Throughout the Day